 Nothing gets into your soul like the early rises, pink skies, bush baby’s, and four-legged friends you encounter in the African bush.

-Africa was never on my radar until late last year when my boyfriend suggested we do a family trip before his daughter, Zoe headed off to college.
-We got a bit of a late start in planning this trip and frankly, I wasn’t sure what would be available.
-We had a budget, we knew when we wanted to go and where.
+I got a bit of a late start in planning this trip and frankly, I wasn’t sure what would be available.
+I had a budget, I knew when we wanted to go and where.
 Putting it all together was going to be the challenging part.
 I turned to a couple of different agencies specializing in African safaris.
-We chose Go2Africa and after the initial contact with them, it was effortless.
-We planned this trip for nine days and left it up to them to put us in places that were available during that travel period.
-Our travel agent, Justin put us with The Old Drift Lodge in Zimbabwe for the first two nights and Desert & Delta Safari Co. in Botswana for the remainder of our stay.
+I chose Go2Africa and after the initial contact with them, it was effortless.
+I planned this trip for nine days and left it up to them to put us in places that were available during that travel period.
+My travel agent, Justin put us with The Old Drift Lodge in Zimbabwe for the first two nights and Desert & Delta Safari Co. in Botswana for the remainder of our stay.
 The Old Drift Lodge had a modern rustic touch with a grand bathtub outside, over looking the Zambezi River.
 The menus were custom chosen by the chef and made to order.
 Our first night there happened to be my birthday and they brought me out my own homemade birthday cake with a song to accompany it, Zimbabwe style!
 We did morning game drives and sunset cruises spotting troops of baboons playing in the bush and hippos bathing in the river.
 I learned about the Baobab tree, an elephant favorite because of how soft the bark and meat of the tree is.
 The oldest Baobab tree is 6000 years old.
 We also did our first helicopter ride through Victoria Falls.
 It's massive and breathtaking.
 The staff was very thoughtful in their service and eager to teach their culture!
 We learned about politics, cultures, and the way of life in Zimbabwe.
 Our guide, JB also explained what it takes to become a guide in Africa.
 The training is very thorough and time consuming that requires a university degree.
 No wonder we felt so safe with them on our game drives.
 The whole experience there was amazing.

 This was a trip of a lifetime that will never be forgotten.
 And if you ever find yourself on an organized safari, ask for a bush baby.
 Trust me.